veyon/docs/admin/faq.rst

 The selection of displayed computers is saved in the personal :ref:`user configuration <RefUserConfiguration>`.
 To extend this more multiple user, there a two options.
 First, the user configuration file can be copied into the respective profile of the user, using login scripts for example.
 Second the user configuration can be moved to a shared directory (e.g. a network drive) and the :ref:`setting <RefUserConfiguration>` has to be changed accordingly, such that the user configuration is loaded from this directory.
 However, you have to ensure that the access rights may have to be changed, for that changes made by the user are not rewritten into the global user configuration.

-In this context we point you to the function for :ref:`Automatic switch to current classroom <RefRoomAutoSwitch>`, that may permit to realize the desired behavior directly.
+In this context we point you to the function for :ref:`Automatic switch to current classroom <RefAutoSelectLocation>`, that may permit to realize the desired behavior directly.

 How can I hide the master computer from computer rooms?